 1. Preheat your oven to 350°F. Spray a casserole dish with nonstick cooking spray and set aside.

-2. In a large mixing bowl, combine the cooked sweet potato flesh, ¼ cup of sugar, eggs, vanilla, and ¼ cup of melted butter or ghee.
+2. In a large mixing bowl, combine the cooked sweet potato flesh, 2 teaspoons of coconut sugar, eggs (if using), vanilla, and 1 tablespoon of butter.
 Use a spatula or a hand mixer to mix the ingredients together until they are smooth.

 3. Pour the sweet potato mixture into your casserole dish and use a spatula to smooth the surface of the mixture.

-4. Next, in a medium bowl, combine the filling ingredients including the flour, 1 cup of sugar, the chopped nuts, and 1/3 cup of softened butter.
-Use a spatula to mix together the ingredients.
-You may need to use your fingers to ensure that the butter gets mixed with the flour and nuts.
+4. Next, in a medium bowl, combine the filling ingredients including the flour, 3/4 cup of sugar, the chopped nuts, and the chopped, cold butter.
+Use clean hands to mix together the ingredients.
 The topping mixture should have a crumbly texture.

-5. Divide the crumble topping over the sweet potatoes in the casserole dish.
+5. Divide the crumble topping over the sweet potato mixture in the casserole dish.

 6. Bake for 30-35 minutes, or until the topping has started to turn a golden brown.